-- PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide guidance for the University to maintain an environment for work and study that is free from discrimination by sexual harassment. - REVIEW: This OP will be reviewed and updated annually before the start of the fall term by the University's President's Council with leadership by the Chief Operating Officer/Risk Manager and advice from the Title IX Coordinator, Director of Human Resources, and other interested individuals as appropriate.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to provide guidance for the discrimination by Sexual Harassment.

+University to maintain an environment for work and study that is free from

+REVIEW: This OP will be reviewed and updated annually before the start of the fall term by the

-POLICY/PROCEDURE
+University's President's Council with leadership by the CFO/COO, VP of Student Engagement, Chief Compliance Officer and Title IX Coordinator, Chief Human

+Resources Officer, and other interested individuals as appropriate.

+POLICY AND PROCEDURES

+Contents

+Policy 2

+Scope of Policy 2

+Policy Definitions 3

+Reporting a Policy Violation 7

+Initial Response to Reports 8

+Emergency Removal 8

+Administrative Leave 9

+Formal Complaints g

+Informal Resolution Process 10

+Formal Resolution Process 11

+Investigation 12

+Hearing 13

+Appeal 15

+Dismissal 16

+Retaliation, False Statements, and Amnesty 17

+Training 17

+Recordkeeping 18

+Role of the Title IX Coordinators 18

+Conflict with State Law 19

+Publication 21

+APPENDIX A Action Steps, Resources, and Reporting 22

+Policy

 1. Averett University is committed to maintaining a safe and healthy education and work environment in which no member of the community is excluded from participation, denied the benefits of, or subjected to discrimination or harassment in any University program or activity (including admission to or employment with the University) on the basis of sex.
-The University emphasizes that every member of the University community, regardless of demographic, personal characteristics, or identity is entitled to protection against sexual harassment and misconduct.
+The University emphasizes that every member of the University community, regardless of demographic, personal characteristics, or identity is entitled to protection against Sexual Harassment and misconduct.

-Members of the Averett community (students, staff, faculty, volunteers, vendors, and visitors) have the right to be free from all forms of sexual harassment.
-All members of the Averett community are expected to conduct themselves in accordance with this policy.
-Sexual harassment violates the dignity of individuals and will not be tolerated.
-The University seeks to eliminate sexual harassment through education, prevention, and by encouraging everyone to report concerns or complaints.
-The University is committed to stopping sexual harassment, preventing its recurrence, eliminating any hostile environment, and remedying its discriminatory effects by the use of a thorough and fair process.
+Members of the Averett community (students, staff, faculty, volunteers, vendors, and visitors) have the right to be free from all forms of Sexual Harassment.
+All members of the Averett community are expected to conduct themselves in accordance with this Policy.
+Sexual Harassment violates the dignity of individuals and will not be tolerated.
+The University seeks to eliminate Sexual Harassment through education and prevention and by encouraging everyone to report concerns.
+The University is committed to stopping Sexual Harassment, preventing its recurrence, eliminating any hostile environment, and remedying its discriminatory effects by the use of a prompt, thorough, equitable, fair, and impartial process.

-Retaliation against any person who makes a report or cooperates with an investigation or participates in proceedings under this policy is prohibited conduct and is subject to disciplinary action.
+Retaliation against any person who makes a report or cooperates with an investigation or participates in proceedings under this Policy is prohibited conduct and is subject to disciplinary action.

-All questions or inquiries regarding this Policy should be addressed to the University's Title IX Coordinator at Title IX@averett.edu.
-See Appendix A.
+All questions or inquiries regarding this Policy should be addressed to Amanda Estabrook, the University's Title IX Coordinator.
+Ms. Estabrook can be reached Monday through Friday during normal business hours at (434) 791-7222 or by email at TitleIX@averett.edu.
+See Appendix A for additional resources.